-In 1935, Congress passed the Federal Miller Act requiring a payment and performance bond for all federal contracts over $100,000.
-As a result, many small or emerging contractors found it difficult to compete with larger construction companies and were not able to obtain the requisite surety support.
+In 1935, Congress passed the Federal Miller Act, requiring a payment and performance bond for all federal contracts over $100,000.
+As a result, many small, disadvantaged or emerging contractors found it difficult to compete with larger construction companies and were not able to obtain the required surety support.

 The SBA will guarantee a portion of the bond (70-90%) and will reimburse the surety company if the contractor defaults.
 This reduces the risk for sureties and makes it possible for small-to-midsized contractors to obtain bonding.